mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This book is a brilliant commentary on *Zad al-Mustaqni’* by Musa al-Hajjawi. *Zad al-Mustaqni’* was itself abridged from *al-Muqni’* by Ibn Qudamah, which was written to introduce differences of opinion within the madhab.
 Al-Hajjawi restricted it to the madhhab’s official positions, removing rarely occurring issues and adding some of the more common ones.
 In contrast to *Dalil al-Talib*, which was widely studied in Sham, *Zad al-Mustaqni’* became the main text studied among Hanbalis in the Arabian Peninsula. *Zad al-Mustaqni’* is terse on its own and occasionally goes against the madhhab's relied-upon opinions, which is remedied by reading it with al-Buhuti's commentary.

 There is a large amount of masa’il in this book, and it requires a long time to explain correctly.
 Al-Buhuti's commentary includes details on the evidence, usul al-fiqh, and qawa'id.
 Due to the status of the original author, the abridger, and the commentator, *Al-Rawd Al-Murbi’* has become an extremely important work for the madhhab and relied upon for both teaching and delivering legal rulings.
-Listen to the recorded lessons of Muhammad ‘Abd al-Wahid and read his published edition of the book titled *Jam al-Rahiq al-Mushbi’*.
+Complete listening to the recorded lessons of Muhammad ‘Abd al-Wahid on *Zad al-Mustaqni'* first, then watch his recordings on *Al-Rawd Al-Murbi'*.
+Use his published edition of the book titled *Jam al-Rahiq al-Mushbi’*.
 For major ishkal, begin referencing the commentaries of *al-Muqni'*: *al-Mumti'*, *al-Mubdi'*, *al-Sharh al-Kabir*, and *al-Insaf*.
 Doing this will build one's aptitude in fiqh and facilitate understanding the expressions in these longer books.

 - *Al-Bulbul* by Najm al-Din al-Tufi